 But one thing about Madison is that Madison, probably Berkeley and Madison,

 were not isolated from the rest of the world.
-Even though you weren’t directly involved in politics or social causes you were on campus, being part of the University of Wisconsin community, you were very, very aware of what was going on in the country and what was going on around the world.
-Everyone talked about it.
+Even though you weren’t directly involved in politics or social causes you were on campus, being part of the University of Wisconsin community.
+Students were very, very aware of what was going on in the country and what was going on around the world.
+Everyone talked about world affairs.
 People, especially socially aware grad students (and we all were to some degree) didn’t talk about isolated phenomena on campus; you talked in terms of a worldview.

 It was on the Madison campus that I met people like Jeff Greenfield (b.
-1943), who later wrote Robert Kennedy’s (1925-1968) speeches and then had a career as a political commentator.
-He was not part of the, the Mifflin Street crowd.
+1943), who later wrote Robert Kennedy’s (1925-1968) speeches and had a career as a political commentator.
+He was not part of the Mifflin Street crowd.
 He was part of the Langdon Street crowd.
-He was very upscale in the way he thought but he was very politically motivated.
+He was very upscale in the way he thought and dressed but was very politically motivated.

 Now, okay, you asked me to talk about something else and I lost track of it.

 Doney: No, this is just sort of open-ended on the 60s, before we move to your post-UW-Madison career.

 Lerner: In the 60s, politics was always in the air.
 One just talked about politics all the time.
 While you didn’t necessarily agree with people, you weren’t in an elite, little collegiate community that was geographically or intellectually isolated and unaware of the world at large.
 That’s all I can say about it.
 I know from other people, from friends who were in other graduate programs, that this was not the case at other schools.
 In Madison you learned to tolerate other people.
 Politics was not necessarily as it is today, a dividing, divisive factor in the nation.
 Politics in the 60s was something to discuss, consider, and then work things out.
 It was not confrontational; it was thoughtful.
 You had contrary points of view, but that was okay.
 And it’s very different than now —